7onn/hellofresh/README.md

 ### Deployment

-The application **MUST** be deployable on a kubernetes cluster.
-Please provide manifest files and a script that deploys the application on a minikube cluster.
+The application **MUST** be deployable on a Kubernetes cluster.
+Please provide manifest files and a script that deploys the application on a Minikube cluster.
-The application **MUST** be accessible from outside the minikube cluster.
+The application **MUST** be accessible from outside the Minikube cluster.

 ## Rules

-- Applicants for Platform Engineer position are requested to submit their solution in GoLang.
-Applicants for DevOps roles are requested to use either Python or GoLang.
+-  Applicants for SRE roles are requested to use either Python or GoLang.
-- The API **MUST** return valid JSON and **MUST** follow the endpoints set out above.
 - You **SHOULD** write testable code and demonstrate unit testing it.
 - You can use any testing, mocking libraries provided that you state the reasoning and it's simple to install and run.
 - You **SHOULD** document your code and scripts.
+- YOU **MUST** have metrics exposed to Prometheus.
+- YOU **MUST** have structured logs (JSON format).
+- YOU **MUST** instrument your code, publishing distributed tracing to Jaeger.